Operating subsidies for affordable housing developments

 Among other potential applications, this tool can be useful for cities, towns and counties seeking to provide housing for special populations, such as individuals experiencing chronic homelessness and families or people with special needs.
 While direct operating subsidies for homeownership developments are rare, some communities provide property tax abatements for both affordable ownership and rental properties that have a similar effect, helping to defray the costs of operating the development so residents can pay lower rents.

 This section discusses considerations for communities interested in creating a local operating subsidy program.

 Localities that wish to offer ongoing operating subsidies for affordable housing will need to identify a funding source for the program.
 Possible sources can include federal HOME or CDBG funds, local appropriationsRecurring funding allocations made by a committee or other authorities., housing trust fund proceeds, a temporary increase in taxes (with incremental revenue set aside for this purpose), and other revenue collected at the city or county level and, in some cases, philanthropic contributions.
 (Project-based vouchers are another form of operating subsidy, discussed separately.)
 Operating subsidies are often layered on top of other types of assistance, including Low Income Housing Tax CreditA dollar-for-dollar tax reduction against federal tax liability, provided to developers based on the criteria set out in the states' qualified allocations plan.
 It is the primary source of funding for increasing and preserving supply of affordable rental homes.s, to ensure that projects meet their affordability obligations, remain economically viable and in high quality condition,.
 When identifying a funding source for operating subsidies, localities should assess the reliability of potential funding streams and, as much as possible, strive to identify sources that are likely to remain available on a continuous basis to avoid disruption of support to these developments.
-Smaller and distressed localities may have unpredictable and/or very limited resources available on an ongoing basis and should carefully weigh the risks of funding disruptions and consider opportunities for regional collaboration whenever possible.
+Smaller jurisdictions and localities with soft housing markets may have unpredictable and/or very limited resources available on an ongoing basis and should carefully weigh the risks of funding disruptions, as well as consider opportunities for regional collaboration whenever possible.